Distributivity in lattices of torsion classes over finite-dimensional algebras: Introduction and main result

 \section{Introduction and main result}

 Torsion theory is an important concept in representation theory.
 It is closely related to the study of derived categories and their $t$-structures.
-Recently, Demonet-Iyama-Reading-Reiten-Thomas \cite{Demonet} established a lattice theoretical framework to study the torsion classes over a finite-dimensional algebra.
-Based on these descriptions, we mainly consider the semimodularity and distributivity of the lattice of torsion classes.
-In addition, we also provide some characterizations of the algebra such that the lattice of torsion classes is semimodular or distributive.
+Recently, Demonet-Iyama-Reading-Reiten-Thomas in \cite{Demonet} established a lattice theoretical framework to study the torsion classes over a finite-dimensional algebra.
+Based on these descriptions, we considered the distributivity of both the lattice of torsion classes and the poset of functorially finite torsion classes.
+Then we proved that a basic finite-dimensional algebra with this property is precisely the finite product of local algebras.